Rasyidannas/Backend_Summary/Networking.md

 1. WAN (Wide Area Network) - collection of a local-area networks (LANs) or other networks that communicate with one another.
 You can imagine WAN as a "network of networks"
 2. Examples of WANs: Internet, global corporate network connecting offices worldwide, telecommunications network spanning a country.

+## Network Devices

+1. Routers
+   - Router acts as the 'traffic director' of a network.
+They are responsible for directing data packets between different networks, such as LANs and WANs
+   - Routers number one purpose: routing.
+Routers have routing tables to determine best path for data to travel -Todays router usually perform functionality of both routers and switches
+   - Routers are used for network segmentation
+   - Router perform NAT (Network Address Translation)
+2. Switches
+   - Switches use MAC address of a device to send data only to the port that the destination device is plugged into
+   - Switches maintain mac address table to understand which devices are connected to which ports
+3. Modems
+   - Modem is a device that physically connect your network to your ISP's infrastructure.
+It establishes the initial internet connection by translating digital data from your network into a format that can be transmitted over the ISP's Network.

 # Kind of Adresses

 ## MAC Address